NicholasCorniaOrpheus/Artyfyshall-Bird/README.md

 You can find all the implementation of the aforementioned treatises in the **code-implementation** folder.

-The python programmes are all available on the ./code-implementation directory, while the music transcriptions are recorded into a separate directories, according to measure and voice type.
+The python programmes are all available on the [**code-implementation**](./code-implementation) directory, while the music transcriptions are recorded into separate directories, according to measure and voice type.
 Furthermore, you can find the generated scores in the local **output**.
-The score is encoded in [Lilypond](https://lilypond.org/) open-souce format and can be compiled to automatically generate a MIDI and a PDF file of the music.
+The score is encoded in [Lilypond](https://lilypond.org/) open-source format and can be compiled to automatically generate a MIDI and a PDF file of the music.

 An example: the calegari-gioco-pitagorico-01.py implements the first tabular system of Antonio Calegari's *Gioco Pitagorico* from 1801.
 The directory structure of **calegari-1801-01** is: